 - VAT Flat Rate scheme -this was popular with contractors in the past.
 However, it is not so much nowadays, due to the limited cost trader rule.
 Therefore, most contractors choose not to register for this VAT sub-scheme.

 - Cash accounting scheme or invoice accounting scheme.
 The latter is for larger businesses.
-This means that they declare and reclaim VAT to/from HMRC based on their invoice dates.
-If you are a small business, it is better to choose cash accounting.
-When using this option, you will then declare and reclaim VAT to/from HMRC based on when your business receives and pays invoices.
+This means they declare and reclaim VAT to/from HMRC based on their invoice dates.
+It is better to choose cash accounting if you are a small business.
+When you select this option, you will then declare and reclaim VAT to/from HMRC based on when your business receives and pays invoices.

 - Annual accounting scheme.
 VAT returns are usually filed with HMRC every three months.
-However, once registered you can choose to file VAT returns monthly.
-When you are registering for VAT, HMRC ask if the company would like to join the annual accounting scheme.
+However, once registered, you can choose to file VAT returns monthly.
+When registering for VAT, HMRC asks if the company would like to join the annual accounting scheme.
 This means that you would pay over any VAT annually.
-As this would involve saving aside the VAT for 12 months most contractors opt not to go for this.
-Therefore, they will complete and file their VAT returns on a three-monthly basis going forward.
+As this would involve saving aside the VAT for 12 months, most contractors opt not to go for this.
+Therefore, they will complete and file their VAT returns on a three-monthly basis in future.

 VAT registration number

 Once your business is VAT registered, it will receive its VAT number.
 This is the number that your business should show on future sales invoices to customers or clients.
-This should also be stated on any official correspondence such as letters, and the company website.
+This should also be stated in official correspondence, such as letters and the company website.